Allion Labs / Sean Huang

 Asus | 561.418 Mbps | 866.7 Mbps | 64% |

-From Table 2, it seems that even under strong wireless signal condition, the best result of 2.4G transmission speed can only reach 50% of the product specification; and the transmission speed of 5G is about 60%.
-It seems like the specification of transmission speed is only a reference for customer, the actual transmission speed will have some differences.
-As our test result indicates, the 2.4GHz transmission rate of Asus is low, it is recommended to perform TR-398 maximum transmission performance test to verify the Mesh AP’s transmission performance.
+From Table 1, it seems that even under strong wireless signal conditions, the best result of 2.4G transmission speed can only reach 50% of the product specification; the 5G transmission speed of is about 60%.
+It seems like the specification of transmission speed is only a reference for the customer, rather than the actual transmission speed.
+As our test result indicates, the 2.4GHz transmission rate of Asus is low and is recommended to perform the TR-398 maximum transmission performance test to verify the Mesh AP’s transmission performance.
 TR-398 is a test standard for home wireless area network (WLAN) that has received extensive industry attention.

 Test 2:Wireless Signal Coverage Test

 This test is proceeded under LoS (Line of Sight) transmission space.
-In Table 2, Linksys standout with the widest 2.4GHz signal coverage among others; the 5GHz signal coverage is not much different (Almost 90 meters).In conclusion, Linksys’ signal coverage is relatively good.
-For customers, Linksys can use the minimum number of units to ensure complete signal coverage, which can save unnecessary cost, and there is no need much consideration of the deployment.
+In Table 2, Linksys stands out with the widest 2.4GHz signal coverage among others; the 5GHz signal coverage is not much different (Almost 90 meters).In conclusion, Linksys’ signal coverage is relatively good.
+For customers, Linksys can use the minimum number of units to ensure complete signal coverage, which helps cut unnecessary customer expenses, and there is no need much consideration of the deployment.

 Brand | 2.4GHz Coverage (m) | 5GHz Coverage (m) |